-Description The subjects comprise a semi detached bungalow.
-Accommodation Ground Floor - Entrance vestibule, hallway, living room, dining room, 2 bedrooms, kitchen and bathroom.
-Gross internal floor area (m2) 79 metres squared.
-Neighbourhood and location The subjects are situated in a popular residential district being approximately 1.5 miles north west of Edinburgh City centre.
-The subjects are convenient for local amenities.
-Age 1935 Weather Overcast but dry.
+Description The property comprises a semi-detached bungalow arranged over two floors.
+Accommodation GROUND FLOOR:- Vestibule, Entrance Hall, Living Room, Dining Room, Kitchen, Two Bedrooms, WC.
+FIRST FLOOR:- Bedroom, Study/Bedroom, Bathroom.
+Gross internal floor area (m2) 112 or thereby.
+Neighbourhood and location Established residential area comprising similar style properties, lying to the north-west of Edinburgh city centre, convenient for local amenities.
+Age Built circa 1920.
+Weather Dry and clear.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick rendered construction.
+The chimney stacks were seen to be of rendered brick.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof was seen to be of traditional timber pitched design clad externally with slates.
+Access to the roof void/roof eaves area is via a hatch in the first floor bedroom wardrobe.